Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 http://www.cyberciti.biz/faq/unpack-tgz-linux-command-line/
 </sup></sub>

+#### Audio Drivers

-#### ALSA
+##### ALSA

 ALSA is a set of build-in GNU/Linux kernel modules.
 Therefore, manual installation is not necessary.
-Channels are muted by default, in order to unmute the audio `alsa-utils` can be installed.
-The `alsa-utils` package also comes with systemd unit configuration files `alsa-restore.service` and `alsa-store.service` by default.
-These are automatically installed and activated during installation, no further action needed, except for a reboo to activate the services.
-They can be checked with `systemctl status alsa-store.service` and `systemctl status alsa-restore.service`.
+Channels are muted by default, and in order to unmute the audio `alsamixer`, a application within `alsa-utils` can be installed.
+The `alsa-utils` package also comes with systemd unit configuration files `alsa-restore.service` and `alsa-state.service` by default.
+These are automatically installed and activated during installation, no further action needed.
+They can be checked with `systemctl status alsa-restore.service` and `systemctl status alsa-state.service`.

 <pre>
 pacman -S alsa-utils
 alsamixer
 Press F1 for help.
+reboot
 speaker-test -c 2
 </pre>